strimzi/proposals/050-Kafka-Node-Pools.md

 Kafka is slowly finishing the implementation of the KRaft mode.
 The KRaft mode removes the ZooKeeper dependency and replaces it with Kafka's own controller nodes based on the Raft protocol (_KRaft = Kafka + Raft_).
 In the KRaft mode, the Kafka cluster will consist only from Kafka nodes.
-But they will have different roles - they will be either controllers, or brokers, or will combine both of them.
+But they have different roles - either controllers, or brokers, or a combination of both.
 The controller role means the node is responsible for maintaining the cluster quorum, for the elections, discovery and for handling the cluster metadata instead of ZooKeeper.
-The broker role means the node is responsible for handling messages as a regular broker in the old ZooKeeper based clusters.
+The broker role means the node is responsible for handling messages, like a regular broker in the old ZooKeeper-based clusters.
 And finally, the combined role means the node is responsible for both at the same time.

 The KRaft based Kafka clusters will be typically used in 3 different architectures: